Julia Child’s Chocolate Mousse

 Thank you so much!
 3 kind of chocolate?
 I bet yours was so tasty!!

-Trying Julia Child’s Chocolate Mousse makes everything worth while.
+Trying Julia Child’s Mousse makes everything worth while.
 She is an inspiration to everyone!
 She’s my inspiration as well.
 Your version of chocolate mousse seems delicious.

 Hey Lily,